hail-is/hail/python/hail/docs/getting_started.rst

 .. _running-on-a-cloudera-cluster:

-Running on a Cloudera Cluster
+Running on a Cloudera cluster
 =============================

 `These instructions